-The other regulation that governs almost all North Carolina personal injury claims is called the contributory negligence rule.
+The other regulation that governs almost all North Carolina and South Carolina personal injury claims is called the contributory negligence rule.
 Only a handful of states employ this particular statute, which stipulates that if an injured victim is in any way to blame or bears even the smallest amount of responsibility for an accident, then they are barred from receiving any form of financial compensation.

 According to the National Security Council (NSC), in 2018 alone, 46.5 million Americans were injured, and 167,127 were killed in preventable accidents.
 These incidents resulted in approximately $1,059.9 billion in financial losses nationwide, due to the considerable expenses associated with a serious injury.
 Even in the state of North Carolina, preventable accidents are a frightening reality, resulting in 6,007 deaths in 2018.